hashicorp/terraform-website/content/source/docs/enterprise/admin/integration.html.md

 Cost Estimation integration allows Terraform Enterprise to estimate costs for resources during a run.
 Usage instructions are in the [Getting Started Guide](/docs/cloud/getting-started/cost-estimation.html).

-To access the SMTP settings, click **Cost Estimation** in the left menu.
+To access the Cost Estimation settings, click **Cost Estimation** in the left menu.
 To enable Cost Estimation, check the **Enable Cost Estimation** box on the settings page, configure the settings, and click "Save settings."
 At least one provider needs to be configured in order to save.

 ![screenshot: the Cost Estimation admin page](./images/admin-cost-estimation.png)